aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 });
 ```

 As you can see, we can set a property like `isNewPjax` before, to check whether the site should initiate a new Pjax object.
+When to initiate is another topic talked later.

 ### Loading Experience